 Screening guidelines are heavily tested on all the USMLE exams (especially 2CK/3).
 In this extremely HY podcast, I discuss all you need to know from a screening perspective for NBME exams.
 I categorize things in a way that makes remembrance extremely easy.
 You will get many questions right from this podcast on your exam.

 EDIT: For lung cancer, it’s a 20 pack year history (not 30 pack years).
+And screening starts at 50 years, not 55.
 Apologies for the confusion.

 In this episode, I discuss a series of odd topics that are pertinent to the current USMLE exams (especially Step 2CK and Step 3).
 These topics include most common complications of disease, important prognostic factors, most common causes of death, etc. I also discuss a host of risk factors not specifically discussed in Ep 37/97.
 As you can tell from recent reports on reddit/SDN, this is very HY stuff to know for said exams.
 There are no attached slides.